 We also have a few packs available that are designed for women, although nearly all packs are reasonably unisex in comfort, form and function.
 We have some that will fit kids as well - call for details.
 Sometimes, a standard backpack isn't what you need, and sometimes you need a pack for your pack - like when traveling airlines or want to get everything into one carry bag.
 For those times, we rent a heavy duty canvas duffle bag - that might be your perfect solution.

 Learn more about backpacks, including the pros and cons of externals vs internals; info on fitting; how to load up with your gear and how to select the best pack for you.
 We also have a series of videos about backpacks.
 Or just give us a call at 480-348-8917 to ask any questions about the best backpack for your needs.
+Note we do not include a rain cover with our packs.

 Note - this item has a high volume-to-weight ratio - that is, it may be light, but it eats up a lot of box space.
 Shipments including this item often require a bigger box and is subject to a rate surcharge by UPS, so the effective shipping weight calculated at checkout is higher than the actual weight.
 For some third-party user reviews of this and other gear we rent and sell, visit our backpacking and camping user gear review page.